PTQ4ViT: Post-training quantization for vision transformers with twin uniform quantization: Method

-We modify the data format of signed integers.
-The most significant bit (MSB) is a flag to represent which range is used (0 for R1, 1 for R2).
-The other $k-1$ bits compose an unsigned number representing the quantization point in the range.
-Because the signs of values in the same range are the same, the sign bit is not used.
-We constraint $\Delta_{\text{R2}}=2^m\Delta_{\text{R1}}$, where $m$ is an unsigned integer.
-So we can use the efficient shift operation to align the results from different areas.
-We will discuss the efficiency in \cref{efficiency_twin_quantization}.
+The uniform symmetric quantization uses the $k$ bit signed integer data format.
+It consists of one sign bit and $k-1$ bits representing the quantity.
+In order to efficiently store the twin-uniform-quantized values, we design a new data format.
+The most significant bit is the range flag to represent which range is used (0 for R1, 1 for R2).
+The other $k-1$ bits compose an unsigned number to represent the quantity.
+Because the sign of values in the same range is the same, the sign bit is removed.